mindwarriorgame/mindwarrior-telegram-bot/README.md

 ## Update the last message with a cooldown counter

+## Merge all the "next*_at" into "next_event_at"

+## Add "broom" purchase to the shop

+On penalty shoos the grumpy cat and puts the user to sleep

 ## Standalone app

 Figure out how to package the code as a standalone app that doesn't need network (close-to-0 permissons).